 Based on the Alternative Plan evaluation and comparison described in chapter 4, the Kern Fan Groundwater Storage Project, including the three alignments, is the only plan with a benefit-cost ratio greater than one.
-The Kern Fan Project with the KWB Alignment has the highest Benefit-Cost Ratio at 1.49 and is therefore the Recommended Plan.
+The Kern Fan Project with the BV Alignment has the best relative combination of completeness, effectiveness, and acceptability scores in the Alternative Plan screening matrix and is therefore the Recommended Plan.